raymatthes/raymatthes/README.md

 - 👋 Hi, I’m Ray Matthes

-- 👀 I’m interested in Software Development
+- Software developer with decades of experience in the computer industry specializing in design and implementation

-- 🌱 I’m currently learning Computer Science at Georgia Tech
+- Master of Science in Computer Science; Oracle Certified Associate Java SE Programmer (OCA); Oracle Certified Professional Java SE Programmer (OCPJP)

-- 📫 Reach me at ray.matthes@gmail.com
+- 📫 Reach me at ray.matthes@gmail.com, my [resume](https://raymatthes.github.io/resume/)

 <!---
 raymatthes/raymatthes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.